code-ninja/in-60-seconds/PITCHME.md

 This is our Bot User's settings.
 @img[center span-60](https://puu.sh/D1DPe/03cce07104.png)

 We can give it a custom name and @mention handle so it's easy to call.
-Make sure to tick **Always Show my Bot as Online**.
+Tick **Always Show my Bot as Online** as well.

 +++
 @title[OAuth Token and Settings]